How to be Social on Social Media

 I’m not saying you can’t promote your products or services, but you don’t want every post to be about you (remember it’s like dating!).
 The best way to use social media for marketing is to follow the 4-1-1 Rule.
 For every promotional or “salesy” post you publish, you’ll want to have four others that educate, entertain, or give your audience a reason to interact.
 Finally, share or engage with one other person’s or organization’s posts.
 Did a customer mention you?
 Make sure you like it and maybe leave a simple thank you.
 Even if they don’t mention you, an occasional comment on their posts can help humanize your organization.
 Don’t forget to add hashtags but make sure to know what’s the appropriate amount to have.

 Social media is just that - SOCIAL.
-Either you’re engaging with your customers or you’re left talking to yourself.
+Either you’re engaging with your customers or you’re left talking to yourself about yourself.
 If you were to look at your social media from your followers’ perspective, would you want to share and comment with your organization or want to unfollow?
 It’s never to late to change or start over with your social media strategy.
 Looking for some help?
 See how I can come alongside to help you create great conversations in your social media!